October baseball arrives with 12-team bracket set and postseason action beginning Tuesday

 In the AL, the No. 6 seed Toronto Blue Jays will face the No. 3 Minnesota Twins and the No. 5 Texas Rangers travel to the No. 4 Tampa Bay Rays.
 The NL features the No. 6 Arizona Diamondbacks against the No. 3 Milwaukee Brewers and the No. 5 Miami Marlins at the No. 4 Philadelphia Phillies.

-The Braves, Astros, Dodgers and Orioles will get about a week off before the division series begin.
+The Braves, Astros, Dodgers, and Orioles will get about a week off before the division series begins.

 It’s a postseason bracket missing some of the sport’s marquee franchises.
 Slugger Aaron Judge and the New York Yankees will spend October at home.
 So will the big-spending New York Mets and San Diego Padres.